lindenb/jvarkit/docs/SortSamRefName.md

       reduces the number of file  handles needed to sort a file, and increases the amount of RAM needed
       Default: 50000
-    -o, --output
+    -o, --out
       Output file.
 Optional .
 Default: stdout
     -R, --reference
-      For reading CRAM.
       Indexed fasta Reference file.
-This file must be indexed with samtools faidx and with picard CreateSequenceDictionary --samoutputformat
+This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --regions
+      Limit analysis to this interval.
+A source of intervals.
+The following suffixes are recognized: vcf, vcf.gz bed, bed.gz, gtf, gff, gff.gz, gtf.gz.Otherwise it could be an empty string (no interval) or a list of plain interval separated by '[ \t\n;,]'
+    --samoutputformat
       Sam output format.
       Default: SAM